Quizz1Cal/Semester-2/INFO20003 - DBS/Workshop Questions.md

 - LastTimeSeen (DATETIME)

 CINEMA-SCREEN RELATIONSHIP
-- Cinema has many screens (1:many)
+- Cinema has many screens (1:many) --> store cinema key in screen

 SCREEN-PROJECTOR RELATIONSHIP
 - Each screen has one projector (1:1)